Serenali-1108/486-Final-Project/README.md

 1. Run `textblob.py`, which use TextBlob to label and tokenize each Twitter post.
 Polarity of each post is encoded as categorical labels ([-1,0) = negative, 0 = neutral, (0,1] = postitive)

-3. Run `tuning_scripts/sample.py` to obtain a 1% stratefied sample, 0.01_twitter.csv (used for parameter tuning later)
+3. Run tuning_script `sample.py` to obtain a 1% stratefied sample, 0.01_twitter.csv (used for parameter tuning later)

 **Step 1.
 Data Preprocessing**